quintanilha6/demo-sc-unrestricted-resource-consumption/README.md

 ### 5. Efficiency Enhancements
 - **Definition:**  Improvements in code and system architecture that allow processes to use fewer resources, thereby increasing throughput and reducing latency.
-- **Example:** Caching Successful Validations: Implement caching to store the results of previously validated addresses.
-This reduces the need to perform redundant external API calls for addresses that have been validated before, saving time and resources.
+- **Example:** Caching Validations: Implement caching to store the results of previously submited addresses.
+This reduces the need to perform redundant external API calls for addresses that have been checked before, saving time and resources.
     ```python
     cache = {}